hotpaw2/hfp_tcp/README.md

 ## Running hfp\_tcp
 To run the hfp\_tcp application, connect an Airspy HF+ radio to the system via USB.
 The hfp\_tcp application can then be executed with the command `hfp_tcp`.
 By default, the application will listen for an incoming TCP/IP connection on port 1234.
 An alternate port can be specified with the -p flag.
 For example, to start the application listening on port 1024, the command is:  `hfp_tcp -p 1024`.

+By default, for compatibility with the rtl_tcp protocol, hfp_tcp streams data consisting of 8-bit samples.
+In order to take advantage of the additional resolution of the analog to digital converter in the Airspy HF+ radio, hfp_tcp can also stream data consisting of 16-bit samples.
+To stream 16-bit samples to SDR Receiver, start hfp_tcp with the -b 16 flag and in SDR Receiver, on the Settings tab, select Sampling and set Sample Size to 16-bits.

+Readme.v18